 What you need to know

-Collection will be free of charge which will result in a saving to retailers who currently pay for the removal of disposable drinks containers on their premises.
-Collection activities will operate seven days a week - the current model is that RVMs are visited daily while Return Points operating manual handling are serviced weekly or fortnightly.
-Collection frequencies will be adjusted to meet demand and ensure efficient operation as the system beds in.
+Collections will be performed by the CSL logistics partner and will be free of charge which will result in a saving to retailers who currently pay for the removal of disposable drinks containers on their premises.
+Collection activities will operate seven days a week – depending on the volume of returns the current model is that RVMs could be visited daily while Manual Return Points could be serviced weekly or fortnightly.
+However, these collection frequencies will be reviewed as part of the registration process and once the scheme is live and adjusted where necessary to ensure an efficient operation as the system beds in.

-Each bag, box or bin collected will be security tagged with a unique identifier for the return point operator so they can track its progress through the system.
+Each bag and tote box collected will be sealed with a security tag with a unique identifier for the return point operator so they can track its progress through the system.
+Glass bins will be weighed by the collections driver and reconciled to the uplift location.

 We recognise that additional, one-off collections may be necessary at specific return points.
 This might be triggered when a return point with limited storage capacity experiences a surge following a local event such as a music festival or sports match.

-You will be able to request additional collections through the return point operator app, on our website or by calling the customer call centre.
-There will be agreed timeframes for such collections.
+You will be able to request additional collections on our Customer Web Portal or by calling the customer call centre.
+There will be agreed timeframes for such collections

 Repayments of deposits paid out by return point operators will be around 7 days after the collection of their containers.
 For manual return points, the process is triggered when the containers collected have been processed at the counting centre.